tonypowa/grafana-prometheus-alerting-demo/README.md

 # Notification grouping

 This repository demonstrates how to use Prometheus and Grafana to showcase **alert notification grouping**.
-It is a summarized version of the Grafana tutorial [Get started with Grafana Alerting - Part 3](https://grafana.com/tutorials/alerting-get-started-pt3/).
-For more details, visit the full tutorial

 ### Prometheus
 Prometheus is configured to scrape metrics from services running in Docker containers.
 The metric `up` is particularly useful in this demo: